Manojkumal/Heart-disease-prediction-using-xray-and-table-data-Locus-hackathon/README.md

 2. Early Detection: Early detection of heart diseases is critical for timely interventions and better patient outcomes.
 This project contributes to identifying potential cardiac issues at an early stage, facilitating timely medical attention.

-3. Personalized Approach: The predictive models developed in this project take into account individual patient data and X-ray images.
+3.Approach: The predictive models developed in this project take into account individual patient data and X-ray images.
 This personalized approach helps in tailoring treatment plans and interventions based on specific risk factors and characteristics.

 4. Medical Decision Support: The predictive models can serve as valuable decision support tools for healthcare professionals.
 By providing reliable predictions, doctors can make more informed decisions, optimize treatment strategies, and improve patient care.